Perception and attention research

 Here is a gentle introduction.

-The above cartoon summary of temporal limits on visual percepts appears in Trends in Cognitive Science, 13(5):216-21.
+An earlier version of this summary of temporal limits on vision appears in Trends in Cognitive Science, 13(5):216-21.

-Registered Replication Reports are now open for replication study proposals!
-I'm an editor for this new initiative we developed at the journal Perspectives on Psychological Science
+Registered Replication Reports are open for replication study proposals!
+I'm an editor for this initiative we developed at the journal Perspectives on Psychological Science

 Todd, M. & Holcombe, A.O.
 (2012).
 Scientific data should be shared: An open letter to the ARC